Jacky's Only Happy When She's Up on the Stage

 "Jacky's Only Happy When She's Up on the Stage" is a song by English singer-songwriter Morrissey.
 It was produced by Joe Chiccarelli.
-The song was released via BMG Rights Management on 17 November 2017 as the second single from Morrissey's eleventh solo studio album, Low in High School (2017).
+The song was released via BMG Rights Management on 7 November 2017 as the second single from Morrissey's eleventh solo studio album, Low in High School (2017).
 A 7" vinyl single was released on 8 December 2017, featuring an Elvis Presley cover on the B-side.

 The cover features a 1983 photo by Miron Zownir.

 It reached number one on the UK Vinyl Singles Chart, where it remained for two weeks, including the Christmas number one week of 2017.
-When Morrissey performed the song on a BBC television show, he changed the lyrics "exit, exit" to "Brexit, exit".
+When Morrissey performed the song live at the BBC's Maida Vale Studios (for broadcast on BBC Radio 6 Music), he changed the lyrics "exit, exit" to "Brexit, exit".

 Music video

 The video was directed by Robert Hales and features Morrissey and his band doing a dance routine.